Optimum-off/General_Template/README.md

 - ### GitHub Settings

-GitHub Settings are not embeded in the [repository template](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template) copied data, but they are still optimized
+GitHub Settings cannot be embeded in the [repository template](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template) copied data, therefore, you have to copy them manually